Land reclamation in the United Arab Emirates: History

 The emirate of Ras Al Khaimah has also joined the race to build new land reclamation projects.
 Such projects include Al Marjan Island and its Real Madrid Resort Island.

 Geography

-The Palm Islands are located off the coast of the United Arab Emirates in the Persian Gulf and will add 520 kilometers of beaches to the city of Dubai.
+The Palm Islands are located off the coast of the United Arab Emirates in the Persian Gulf and will add 520 kilometers of non-public beaches to the city of Dubai.